 Birding in Bwindi Impenetrable National Park

-Birding takes place along the main trail, the Buhoma Waterfall Trail and along the bamboo zone and Mubwindi Swamp trail in Ruhija
+Birding takes place along the main trail, the Buhoma Waterfall Trail, and along the bamboo zone and Mubwindi Swamp trail in Ruhija

 Birding in Semuliki National Park

 Birders who make it to Semuliki will be rewarded with some of Africa’s best forest birding.
-Sempaya and Ntandi provide excellent viewing of the birds including the White-crested Hornbill, Red-billed Dwarf Hornbill, Piping Hornbill, Yellow-throated Nicator, Great blue and Ross’s Turacos.
+Sempaya and Ntandi provide excellent viewing of the birds including the White-crested Hornbill, Red-billed Dwarf Hornbill, Piping Hornbill, Yellow-throated Nicator, and Great blue, and Ross’s Turacos.
 The area around Kirumia River is another top birding spot.
 The shoebill stork is regularly seen at close quarters on Lake Albert and forest walks are good for tracking water birds.